The Mental Health Benefits of Travel for Children

 Luckily for us, a good mum friend and former primary school teacher, Sarah, recognised the problem of increasing mental health issues in children and decided to retrain as a Relax Kids coach.
 She now works with children, helping them to develop their emotional well-being and resilience.
 We were chatting with Sarah about her work recently, and got on to the topic of how travel can have a positive impact on children’s mental well-being.

 And the great news is that most (if not all) of the key skills beneficial to helping keep a child’s mind healthy can be acquired through travel.
-Yay!
+There are, in fact, lots of mental health benefits of travel for children.

 Mindfulness for children